Association for Project Management

 The Association for Project Management is a British professional organisation for project and programme management.
 It received a Royal Charter in 2017, and is a registered charity.
-It has over 37,500 individual and 550 corporate members, and is the largest professional body of its kind in the United Kingdom.
+It has over 42,000 individual and more than 470 corporate members, and is the largest professional body of its kind in the United Kingdom.
 The head office is in Princes Risborough in Buckinghamshire.
-It is the certification body in the United Kingdom for the International Project Management Association.

 History

 The association was founded in 1972 as the UK branch of INTERNET, now the International Project Management Association.
 Weaver (2007) recalled, that: